What is a DUNS Number Used For?

 The D-U-N-S® Number is the universal standard for business identification.
 This numbering system identifies, validates and links to more than 265+ million businesses worldwide.
 In fact, it’s recognized and recommended by over 200 government, trade and industry organizations.

 When a business gets assigned a DUNS Number, it means the company has been thoroughly verified and passed D&B’s strict validation process.

 A DUNS number is directly linked to a company’s business credit report with Dun & Bradstreet.
 Once your company gets assigned a DUNS Number, it can establish its own business credit file and business credit score with that business credit agency.

 Now keep in mind your company’s credit file is considered incomplete until it has payment experiences reporting.
 To accomplish this, you can add existing payment experiences to your file and/or do business with vendors, suppliers, lenders and other businesses that share payment data with Dun & Bradstreet.

-With an established business credit file; suppliers, lenders, leasing agents, current or potential customers, potential business partners, or other companies can assess the creditworthiness and/or financial stability of your company.
+With an established business credit file; suppliers, lenders, card issuers, leasing agents, current or potential customers, potential business partners, or other companies can assess the creditworthiness and/or financial stability of your company.